manupptr/AWS-Cloud/README.md

       - run: aws cloudformation describe-stack-events --stack-name mycfnstack
       - run: aws cloudformation list-stacks
 ```

-**Task:** creating the vpc with 2 public subnets and 2 private subnets attached to the public route and private route table and allowing the traffic for public subnets through internet gateway and for private subnets through NAT gateway
+**Task:** creating the vpc with 2 public subnets and 2 private subnets attached to the public route and private route table and allowing the traffic for public subnets through internet gateway and for private subnets through NAT gateway USing the Below template

 ```
 AWSTemplateFormatVersion: '2010-09-09'
 Description: VPC project